CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Introduction

-Inspired by the research in social science \citep{miller2019}, we introduce the contrastive procedure of human explanation for classification.
-Human rely on exploring contrastive attributes \citep{miller2019} between the objective factual and other potential counterfactuals, rather than the explicit evidence of the objective factual.
-Concretely, rather than explaining ``why A'', it is more effective to explain ``why A not B'', where B is an implicit counterfactual of A in the current context.
-For example, in \Cref{fig:intro_example}, we show an instance from FewNERD \citep{ding2021few} dataset, where humans need to classify the type of Greg.
-From a machine learning point of view, a well-trained model will recognize that Greg is associated with several attributes, including ``Houston'', ``company'' and ``actor'', all of which are considered useful for prediction.
-As a result, the similarities among all attributes are high enough so that they are all highlighted.
-However, from the contrastive explanation perspective, the similarity between Employee or Actor and most of the attributes will be canceled out, leaving only the rest that are effective for model prediction.
+Taking inspiration from the social science research \citep{miller2019}, we adopt the contrastive procedure of human explanation to generate diverse information prefixes for training instances.
+Concretely, rather than explaining ``why A'', it is more effective to explain ``why A not B'', where B serves as an implicit counterfactual of A within the current context.
+In \Cref{fig:intro_example}, we present an instance from the FewNERD \citep{ding2021few} dataset, where the task is to classify the type associated with Greg.
+From a machine learning perspective, a well-trained model will recognize that Greg is associated with multiple attributes, including ``Houston'', ``company'' and ``actor'', all of which are deemed valuable for prediction.
+As illustrated in \Cref{fig:intro_example}, these contributed attributes can be redundant for prediction as highlighting.
+Hence, the contrastive explanation approach tends to overlook most similarity attributes between ``Employee'' and ``Actor'', focusing instead on the more salient semantics that are critical for the model's differentiation task.